These delicious roasted turnips are a simple, flavorful side dish that's easy to make.

 You can save roasted turnips for up to 4 days in the refrigerator in an airtight container.

-If you want them to be crispy after reheating, I suggest heating them in an oven or toaster oven and not the microwave.
+For best results when reheating, I suggest heating them in an oven or toaster oven and not the microwave.
+This will keep them crispy.

 Tips for Making this Recipe